-- 1. The Degree of Bachelor of Science in Engineering (BSc Eng) may be conferred by the University of Aberdeen. - 2.
+- The degree of Bachelor of Science in Engineering (BSc Eng) may be conferred by the University of Aberdeen. - 2.
 Studies for the BSc Eng are organised in three programme years, programme year 1, 2 and 3, each occupying one academic session for a full- time student.
+Candidates with suitable qualifications may be admitted directly to programme year 2 or 3.
 All programme years may be undertaken by part-time study, in which case the studies of each programme year would normally be spread over two academic sessions. - 3.
 The courses for the degree are those contained in the Programme Prescriptions annexed to these regulations; only passes in those courses are recognised for the purpose of these regulations and for the award of the degree.
 Candidates must follow the prescriptions given in the Programme Prescriptions.
 Passes obtained under previous versions of the Programme Prescriptions will continue to be valid. - 4.
 All candidates must be registered for one of the following degree programmes:

 Engineering (Chemical)

 Engineering (Civil)

 Engineering (Electrical and Electronic)

 Engineering (General)

 Engineering (Mechanical)

 Engineering (Petroleum)